 8. Remove unused apps

 Our phones have become such a huge part of our lives, which means they need to be decluttered too if we want to truly be effective in our Spring cleaning efforts.
 Go through your phone and remove any apps that you don’t use or want anymore.
 You can even go a step further and sort them into folders to really feel organized!

 9. Clean out the contact list on your phone

 As long as you’re already clearing out space on your phone, go ahead and delete old numbers from your contact list.
-Let me tell you, I have an embarrassing amount of men’s phone numbers in my phone from my Bumble days that I have to intention of ever using, so — delete, delete, delete!
+Let me tell you, I have an embarrassing amount of men’s phone numbers on my phone from my dating app days that I have no intention of ever using, so — delete, delete, delete!
 Maybe you don’t have those kinds of numbers on your phone, but I think you get the point.
 Clean out unused or unwanted contacts.

 10. Reassess your notifications

 How many times a day does your phone flash notifications?
-Probably a lot — and every time a notification pops up you look at your phone.
+Probably a lot — and every time a notification pops up on your phone, you look.
 Which means your attention is pulled from whatever else you’re doing at the moment.
 If you want to be more present with your children, spouse, family, and friends maybe reassess what notifications you do and don’t need.
 For example, do you need to know every time someone likes your Instagram photo or can you wait to find out until the next time you open the app?
 Unless the notifications you receive are urgent, maybe consider turning them off.